devopsdays/devopsdays-web/content/page/organizing.md

 ---

-## Designing a local event's devopsdays logo
+## Designing a local event devopsdays logo

 The devopsdays logo with the gears in the brain has become recognizable for the overall devopsdays brand.
 For each individual devopsdays event you can take elements from the devopsdays brand logo.
 This is optional, but recommended.
 The goal should be to design something that denotes your city specifically.